catch-oss/esdoc-umd/README.md

 # esdoc-umd

 An esdoc module.

-Rewrites UMD style modules so esdoc can parse them.
+Attempts to rewrite UMD style modules so esdoc can parse them.

-Modules will require an esdoc compatible docblock comment to correctly render usage information in esdoc.
+An esdoc compatible docblock comment at the top of the file is required to render usage information in esdoc.

+If the module is not being loaded by esdoc, ensure the end statement for the document is formatted as below:

+`}));`